Spectral Characteristics of the Microwave Emission by the Spin Hall Nano-Oscillator

-Figure~\ref{fig4}(c) shows the temperature dependence of the current $I_P$ corresponding to the maximum oscillation frequency.
+Figure~\ref{fig4}(c) shows the temperature dependence of $I_P$.
 The value of $I_P$ decreases from $21.2$~mA at $T_a=50$~K to $12.5$~mA at $T_a=265$~K. We observed a similar temperature dependence for the threshold current.
-Excitation efficiency can increase at higher temperatures due to a decrease of Py magnetization, an increase of the SHE efficiency, and/or a decrease of the dynamical damping.
-Our measurements of ST-FMR did not show a significant variation of $f_{FMR}$ with temperature, indicating that the magnetization of Py does not significantly vary over the studied temperature range.
-We also expect that the damping of oscillation increases with increasing $T$, due to the larger contribution of thermal radiation of the propagating spin-wave modes.
-Therefore, the observed behaviors can be attributed to an increase of the SHE efficiency.
-A significant dependence of SHE on temperature may indeed be expected due to the temperature-dependent proximity magnetism in Pt~\cite{lim,huang}.
+The apparent increase of the excitation efficiency at higher temperatures may be caused by a decrease of Py magnetization, an increase of the spin-current generated by SHE, and/or a decrease of the dynamical damping.
+Our measurements of ST-FMR did not show a significant variation of $f_{FMR}$ with temperature, indicating that the magnetization of Py does not significantly vary over the studied temperature range [see also Supplementary Materials].
+We also expect that the damping of oscillation increases with increasing $T$, due to the larger contribution of nonlinear interaction of oscillation with thermal spin-waves.
+Therefore, the observed behaviors are likely associated with the increase of spin-current generated by SHE, warranting further studies of the temperature dependence of this effect.

-Figure~\ref{fig4}(d) shows the dependence of the linewidth on $T_a$ at $I=I_P$.
-The linewidth remains approximately constant at small $T_a$, and rapidly increases at $T_a>200$~K. This dependence can be empirically fitted with an exponential function [solid curve in Fig.~\ref{fig4}(d)].
-The observed exponential increase of the linewidth with temperature is in a stark contrast with linear or $\sqrt{T}$ dependence predicted by the theory of thermal broadening~\cite{kim2,nonlin-oscil} and observed in other magnetic auto-oscillators~\cite{fuchs}.

-In contrast to the traditional spin-valve oscillators, oscillations disappeared above $T_a=265$~K, indicating that the increased thermal radiation damping completely suppresses the auto-oscillation.
-Oscillation induced by SHE was observed by BLS at RT in a similar device with a larger electrode separation of $100$~nm~\cite{Demidov_SHO}.
-It is likely that thermal radiation effects decrease with increasing excitation area, extending the temperature range of oscillation to RT.
-Future analyses and experimental studies of the dependence of oscillation characteristics on the device geometry will likely clarify the origin of these behaviors.

-Despite a significant nonlinear variation of the excitation current and the linewidth, the intergated emitted power $P_{mw}$ followed a simple linear dependence on $\Delta RI_P^2$, where both $I_P$ and $\Delta R$ vary due to their temperature dependence [Fig.~\ref{fig4}(e)].
-Nevertheless, this dependence deviates from the one expected for a constant oscillation amplitude, since the value of $P_{mw}/\Delta RI_P^2$ does not remain constant due to the offset of the linear dependence in Fig.~\ref{fig4}(e).